annheslin/dot-bikelanes-auto/README.md

 # NYC-DOT Bike‐Lane Request Automator

-**What**: Auto-fills DOT’s Bike-Lane request form for you, one row at a time, and pauses so you can solve the reCAPTCHA.
+**What**: I created an automatic (well semi-automatic) way to input values for DOT’s Bike-Lane request form so that you can enter more tickets to the DOT without having to fill in the same fields each time.

-**Why**: Zero $ cost, runs locally on your laptop.
+The program pauses so that you can manually fill in the cross streets, and fill out the reCAPTCHA.
+You might be wondering, why would I want this?
+Well, maybe you're like me and want to submit more tickets to the DOT for bike lane requests but find the process of fill out the form manually to be a bit of a pain.
+There are plenty of improvements to make to this program, including dynamic population of the description with dynamic values, dynamically filling out the search based on a csv of files, among others.

 ---